john-k-phillips/fm-intro-component-with-signup-form/README.md

 </p>
 <h3>What I Learnt</h3>
   <p>
-    I learnt how to error handle without requiring JavaScript; although, I think JavaScript woudld have been a better solution.
+    I learnt how to error handle without requiring JavaScript; although, I think JavaScript would have been a better solution.
   </p>
 <h3>Continued Development</h3>
   <p>